Our Team

 Aaron De Melo

 Aaron has been a teacher in the private sector for almost 10 years, specializing in teaching students with exceptionalities, particularly those with ADHD, dyslexia, dysgraphia, and dyscalculia.
 He has worked with children of all ages, ranging from 4 to 16.
 Aaron has delivered a number of programs aligned to both the Science of Reading and Structured Inquiry approaches throughout his teaching practice, including: the Orton-Gillingham Approach, Direct Instruction, and JUMP Math.
 He embarked on a professional singing career after high school, studying at The Royal Conservatory of Music for a short time before deciding to pursue a career in education while still singing and making music out of pure love and joy.
 As an undergraduate, Aaron attended McMaster University, University of Toronto, Queen's University, and University of Waterloo, where he received a bachelor's degree in liberal studies.
 Aaron also received a certificate from the Institute for Orton-Gillingham Educators.
-Aaron is currently in the process of becoming a professionally certified educational therapist with the National Institute for Learning Development.
 When he is not busy working, he enjoys reading, being in nature, getting involved in community outreach, and spending time with family and friends.
 Aaron has been a member of the Oak Learners team since September 2023.

 Katie has been a member of the Oak Learners staff since 2020.
 Katie has an Honours Bachelor of Science in Astrophysics from McMaster University and an MBA at the DeGroote School of Business.
 She has always had a passion for Math and the Sciences and loves having the opportunity to pass that passion on to others while helping them to find success.
 She has always loved teaching and has been a strong member of the Oak Learners team since our inception in 2017.